Spring Reunion

-Spring Reunion is a 1956 American drama film that centers on the fifteen-year reunion of the fictional Carson High School class of 1941.
-It was the second film produced by Kirk Douglas' film production company Bryna Productions.
+Spring Reunion centers on the fifteen-year reunion of the fictional Carson High School class of 1941.
+It was a screen comeback for actress Betty Hutton, her first film in five years since her departure from Paramount Studios in 1952, after the completion of the musical Somebody Loves Me.

-Spring Reunion was a screen comeback for actress Betty Hutton, her first film in five years since her departure from Paramount Studios in 1952, after the completion of the musical Somebody Loves Me.
 Although Hutton's performance was praised by several critics, the film generated little interest and failed at the box office.
 It was Hutton's last feature film.
-The film opened at the Astoria Theatre in London, England in late December 1956.